greenwoodcm/dict-validator/README.md

 dict-validator
 ==============

 Python module for validating dictionaries against a schema.

 I built this module for use in a Flask web service that accepts JSON data and must validate it before proceeding.
+I first considered using [Voluptuous](https://pypi.python.org/pypi/voluptuous/), which has a similar end result.
+However, I don't really like the method they use of defining the schema itself as a dictionary.
+So I have created an object-oriented method of validating dictionaries, where you define your schema as a class or set of nested classes that indicate which attributes should exist in the dictionary.

 Features
 ---